renanaik/GSoC-Org-Finder-/CONTRIBUTING.md

 ---

-## ⚠️ NSoC'26 Contribution Quality Standards
+## ⚠️ NSoC'26 & GSSoC'26 Contribution Quality Standards

-This project participates in **NSoC'26**.
+This project participates in **NSoC'26** and **GSSoC'26**.
 All contributors are required to maintain fairness, integrity, and quality in every submission.

 These standards are actively enforced.